 How It Works

 Beta-blockers lower the pressure inside the eye by reducing how much fluid (aqueous humor) is produced in the eye.
 Reducing pressure in the eyes helps slow optic nerve damage, decreasing the rate of vision loss.

 Why It Is Used

 Beta-blockers may be used alone or combined with other glaucoma medicines.
 A combination of medicines can help control how much fluid is made in the eye and can also increase the amount of fluid that drains out of the eye.

 How Well It Works

 These medicines may continue to lower pressure in the eyes over several weeks before a stable level is reached.

-- Stinging, aching, or redness in the eyes after using
+- Stinging, aching, or redness in the eyes after using drops.

-- Slow heartbeat.
+- A slower heartbeat.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

-Beta-blockers are more likely to cause side effects in older people and in people who have severe lung or heart problems.
+Beta-blockers are more likely to cause side effects in older adults and in people who have severe lung or heart problems.

 Beta-blockers do not affect pupil size or focusing that is needed to read printed material at close range.
 Some other medicines used to treat glaucoma (cholinergics, like pilocarpine) do affect pupil size.